Reviewed: 26th February 2018

 If your company is facing financial difficulties then it can be difficult to know what your options are.
 If your business then becomes insolvent you may feel that your options are even more limited.
 However, there are a number of business turnaround options that are still open even to insolvent companies.

 The first thing to do if you are worried about your company’s future is to get a complete view of your finances and discern whether your company is actually insolvent or not.
 A company is judged to be insolvent (unable to pay its debts) when:

 If your company does qualify as insolvent it is important to ensure that you stop trading immediately, as knowingly trading whilst insolvent could result in the directors of the company being held personally liable for the debts owed to the company’s creditors.

 If your company is insolvent then all may not be lost - there are actually a number of business turnaround options that may be open to you.
 Exactly which of these is appropriate for your company and which would be the most advantageous depends on a number of, sometimes complex, factors.
 If your company is insolvent and you are looking for turnaround options then we recommend that you contact a licensed insolvency practitioner and turnaround specialist.

 Real Business Rescue have been advising directors of struggling companies for nearly 30 years and are fully licensed and accredited.
 We will take the time to get to know you and your business, to understand the circumstances that have lead up to your present difficulties and promise to give you impartial advice about the best options open to you.
-Contact us online or call us on 0800 644 6080 and we can arrange a free same day meeting at one of our 49 UK offices.
+Contact us online or call us on 0800 644 6080 and we can arrange a free same day meeting at a network of 72 UK offices.